tylerjwoodfin/remindmail/README.md

 ## using natural language to add to remind.md

 - `remindmail take out the trash` will immediately send an email upon confirmation
+- `remindmail write essay: need to go to library` will immediately send an email with the subject `write essay` and body `need to go to library` upon confirmation
 - `remindmail take out the trash tomorrow` will add `[YYYY-MM-DD]d take out the trash` upon confirmation (where `YYYY-MM-DD` is tomorrow's date)
 - `remindmail take out the trash on Thursday` will add `[thu]d take out the trash` upon confirmation
 - `remindmail take out the trash on the 13th` will add `[YYYY-MM-13]d take out the trash` upon confirmation (where `YYYY-MM-13` is the next `13th`)
 - `remindmail take out the trash every 2 weeks` will add `[W%2] take out the trash` upon confirmation (TODO!)
 - try other combinations, and feel free to contribute to the codebase for other scenarios!

+### parse without time

+- some queries, like `remind me to buy 12 eggs` can be misinterpreted from the date parser library, and the confirmation may ask to schedule the reminder on the 12th of the month.
+  - these edge cases aren't worth fixing, in the interest of preserving the ability for something like "remind me on the 12th to buy eggs" to continue working reliably.
+  - in these situations, it's worth choosing `(p)arse without time`, which ignores any potential dates and asks to send the reminder immediately

 ## manually editing remind.md to schedule reminders